techandpeople/techandpeople.github.io/_publications/2017_10_static_overlays.md

   alt-text: "static overlays" # provide a description for the image #a11y

 # short description of the publication
 description: We present an approach that superimposes a virtual overlay to all other interfaces ensuring interface consistency by re-structuring how content is accessed in every screen.
-To explore the approach, we split the screen, dedicating half to a configurable set of static options mimicking always available physical buttons regardless of context; while the other enables the standard content navigation gestures with the ability to re-order content and apply filters.
+The screen is splitted in two, dedicating half to a configurable set of static options regardless of context; while the other enables the standard content navigation gestures with the ability to re-order content and apply filters.

 # nickname of the person set in data/team_members.yml
 authors: André Rodrigues, André Santos, Kyle Montague, Tiago Guerreiro